 S. No. Issue Clarification 1.
-Whether the deduction on account of As per practice prevailing in the insurance sector, the insurance No Claim Bonus allowed by the companies deduct No Claim Bonus from the gross insurance insurance company from the insurance premium amount, when no claim is made by the insured person premium payable by the insured, can be during the previous insurance period(s).
-The customer/ insured considered as consideration for the procures insurance policy to indemnify himself from any loss/ supply provided by the insured to the injury as per the terms of the policy and is not under any contractual insurance company, for agreeing to the obligation not to claim insurance claim during any period covered obligation to refrain from the act of under the policy, in lieu of No Claim Bonus. lodging insurance claim during the It is, therefore, clarified that there is no supply provided by the previous year (s)? insured to the insurance company in form of agreeing to the + NO obligation to refrain from the act of lodging insurance claim during Ġ CLAIM the previous year(s)and No Claim Bonus cannot be considered as a ♥ ♦ BONUS consideration for any supply provided by the insured to the € Y 5: insurance company.
+Whether the deduction on As per practice prevailing in the insurance sector, the account of No Claim Bonus insurance companies deduct No Claim Bonus from the allowed by the insurance gross insurance premium amount, when no claim is company from the insurance made by the insured person during the previous premium payable by the insured, insurance period(s).
+The customer/ insured procures can be considered as insurance policy to indemnify himself from any loss/ consideration for the supply injury as per the terms of the policy and is not under any provided by the insured to the contractual obligation not to claim insurance claim insurance company, for agreeing during any period covered under the policy, in lieu of No to the obligation to refrain from Claim Bonus. the act of lodging insurance It is, therefore, clarified that there is no supply provided claim during the previous year by the insured to the insurance company in form of (s)? agreeing to the obligation to refrain from the act of + NO lodging insurance claim during the previous year(s)and Ġ CLAIM No Claim Bonus cannot be considered as a consideration BONUS for any supply provided by the insured to the insurance ₩ V 6; N company.